 Biography

-Steve has been a civil litigator for over 30 years, primarily as a defense lawyer for companies sued for allegedly defective products or damages arising from allegedly improperly performed services.
+Steve has been a civil litigator for nearly 35 years, primarily as a defense lawyer for companies sued for allegedly defective products or damages arising from allegedly improperly performed services.
 He has sub-specialized in fire loss claims, having been involved in hundreds of matters in which the cause of a fire was the central issue.
 In 2014, after nearly 25 years in practice, Steve also migrated into the area of family law, where he now advises clients and represents them in litigation regarding separation and divorce, child custody and support, alimony, equitable distribution, and alienation of affection.
 He began practicing family law following his own lengthy odyssey through the family court justice system.
 Steve is a frequent CLE presenter on a wide range of litigation topics and is a certified arbitrator and parent coordinator.

 Areas of Focus